-Paragliding over the countryside of Andalusia and Sierra Nevada?
+Paragliding over the countryside of Andalucia and Sierra Nevada?
 Sign me up!
 This is what mountain adventure holidays in Spain are all about!

-This has to be one of my favourite adventures in Spain and it is surprisingly relaxing too.
+This has to be one of my top adventurous things to do in Spain and it is surprisingly relaxing too.
 Honestly, it really isn’t as scary as you think and I really recommend this activity to people.

-Andalusia has become a bit of a Mecca for Spanish paragliders.
-Not only can you fly in the hills of Andalusia all-year round but there are over 20 established flying sites.
+Andalucia has become a bit of a Mecca for Spanish paragliders.
+Not only can you fly in the hills of Andalucia all-year round but there are over 20 established flying sites.
 This makes it perfect if you’re learning to paraglide or if you want to try it for the first time.